 If you’re in charge of preparing the food for your Independence Day cookout, here are several recipes that are as delicious as they are keto-friendly.

-They’re not as patriotic as hamburgers and hotdogs, but these parmesan-infused meatballs will quickly become your go-to recipe for every barbeque.
+They’re not as patriotic as hamburgers and hotdogs, but these Parmesan-infused meatballs will quickly become your go-to recipe for every barbecue.
 Each serving of four meatballs provides 30 grams of fat and 39 grams of protein.

 This bacon-wrapped meat roll is like the meatloaf that Mom used to make… but only better.
 Providing 30 grams of fat and 39 grams of protein, this dish is one that everyone can enjoy regardless if they’re on the keto diet or not.

 Moving on to side dishes, we have keto-friendly stuffed peppers.
 You can cook these in the oven or the grill for a crisper outside.
 Watch out though: one pepper provides 14 grams of carbohydrates.
 If you want to play it safe, eat half or skip it altogether.